 A Library Carpentry lesson is a set of training materials that can be used to run hands-on training or as self-directed learning.
 Each lesson comprises 3-4 sections, is interactive, works across Windows, Mac OS X, and Linux operating systems (with all setup instructions included) and has a combination of follow-the-leader sections and exercises that map to library practices and workflows.
 Lessons introduce software and data concepts relevant to people working in library- and information-related roles and are based on open source software.
 Data used in exercises is library-related, e.g. bibliographic data.

 Official Library Carpentry workshops must have at least one certified instructor present running the workshops.
 To be a Library Carpentry instructor, and instructor for other Carpentries lesson organizations, you must undertake and complete The Carpentries Instructor Training.
 Instructors must be prepared to observe The Carpentries Code of Conduct in workshops.
 Library Carpentry lesson materials are freely available under a permissive open license and available for the wider community to use for Library Carpentry-based workshops.

 How is Library Carpentry Managed?

 Library Carpentry was developed and is now maintained by volunteers.
 All activity is voluntary.
-An interim governance group has been formed to lead the project.
+An Advisory Group has been formed to advise on the project.
 For more on that, see this blog post.
-Decisions are shared via the governance repository on GitHub and/or the blog.
+Decisions are shared via the Advisory Group’s repository on GitHub and/or the blog.
 Management and maintenance are distributed and also overseen by the Curriculum Advisory Committee.
 Each lesson is maintained by one of more individuals responsible for co-ordinating maintenance of that lesson.
 Changes to lessons are managed using GitHub Issues and Pull Requests.
 Announcements and initial discussion take place in our chatroom and/or listserv.
 New members are welcome to join the community.